Every day is Open Day at St Joseph's - please email the Admin Team if you would like to book a tour of our school.

 Within the Early Years Foundation Stage, Maths is developed through purposeful, play based experiences and will be represented throughout the indoor and outdoor provision.
 Mathematical understanding can be developed through stories, songs, games, imaginative play, child initiated learning and structured teaching.
 As pupils progress, they will be encouraged to record their mathematical thinking in a more formal way.

-As the children move into the National Curriculum, Mathematics lessons are split into two parts, the main lesson (45 minutes) and Maths On Track (MOT) session (20 minutes).
+From Year 1 to Year 6 we follow the 'Can Do' Maths scheme.
+Mathematics lessons are split into two parts, the main lesson (45 minutes) and Maths On Track (MOT) session (20 minutes).
 The main lesson is where new concepts are learned, or knowledge and skills are built upon from previous learning.
-We call this 'Do it.'
-The children then look at what 'it is and what it's not.'
-We call this 'Secure it.'
-Finally, the children use their faith when challenged in different contexts, such as open ended questions and investigations.
-We call this 'Deepen it.'
+The outline of our lessons are below:

 Following this, a Maths On Track session (MOT) is a session that is used to further deepen understanding, or pick up misconceptions from the children's learning.
 Using our MOT sessions, the children have hope that if at first they don't get it right, they can try it again to strive for success.
 It is also an opportunity to practice fluency in basic skills including number bonds timetables and formal written methods.
 Our aim is to ensure that all children develop mathematical fluency, so that they are able to apply their knowledge to increasingly complex problems over time.